 Kunz has been able to apply this business experience to his start-up publishing company that he created in 2003.
 Kunz wants to show his readers how they too can apply tried-and-true business, design, and editorial principles to self-publishing.
 Kunz believes that this is the surest way for his readers to also become financially successful and happy self-publishers.
 That’s what this blog is about.
 Helping those with the dream of creating an amazing and fulfilling business, and making it become a reality.

 Kunz is happily married to his wife of 28+ years, and business partner for 32+ years, Michele, a nursing educator, consultant, mentor, author, and entrepreneur.
-They have wonderful twins, Eric and Erin, who both recently graduated from Stony Brook University.
+They have wonderful twins, Eric and Erin, who both graduated from Stony Brook University.

 "Our world needs less gurus and more teachers.
 Gurus help themselves become successful.
 Teachers help others become successful." @jckunzjr